Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 +977.01.4357646 and 01.4387008

-The next site to visit is the temple of Pashupatinath, the most important Hindu site in Nepal.
+The last site to visit on this day, is the temple of Pashupatinath, the most important Hindu site in Nepal.
 The ancient temples and cremation steps are lined up along the edge of the holy Bagmati River.
 It is a very atmospheric place, with worshippers, mourners, Hindu holy people and tourists all come together there.

 After the visit to Bhaktapur you will be taken back to Kathmandu city, where the tour will end.